 The V-Party dataset is the result of a truly collaborative endeavour.
-Building on the experiences and the infrastructure of the V-Dem Project and Institute (Coppedge, Gerring, et al., 2020; Pemstein et al., 2020), existing party datasets such as CHES (Bakker et al., 2015; Polk et al., 2017; Bakker et al., 2020), DALP (Kitchelt, 2014), Mair and Katz (1992), Janda (1980), PPLA (Wiesehomeier and Benoit, 2009), PREPPS (Wiesehomeier et al., 2019), and academic literature (e.g. Wiesehomeier, 2018; Rooduijn, 2014; Poguntke et al., 2016; Norris and Inglehart, 2019; Mudde and Kaltwasser, 2013; Gunther and Diamond, 2003; Hooghe et al., 2002), we developed the questionnaire for the V-Party dataset in a series of consultative meetings between 2017 and 2019.
+Building on the experiences and the infrastructure of the V-Dem Project and Institute (Coppedge, Gerring, et al., 2020; Pemstein et al., 2020), existing party datasets such as CHES (Bakker et al., 2015; Polk et al., 2017; Bakker et al., 2020), DALP (Kitchelt, 2014), Mair and Katz (1992), Janda (1980), PPLA (Wiesehomeier and Benoit, 2009), PREPPS (Wiesehomeier et al., 2019), and academic literature (e.g. Wiesehomeier, 2018; Rooduijn, 2014; Poguntke et al., 2016; Norris and Inglehart, 2019; Mudde and Kaltwasser, 2013; Gunther and Diamond, 2003; Hooghe et al., 2002), we developed the questionnaire for the V-Party dataset in a series of consultative meetings between 2017 and 2019.1

 The project joined forces with Nils Düpont and Holger Döring of the University of Bremen.
 Along with other colleagues, they created PartyFacts (Döring and Regel, 2019) - an online database on political parties - and compiled a dataset with election results globally from 1880 to 2015 (Döring and Düpont, 2020).
 In a joint effort, we updated and completed their data together with Michael Bernhard and Masaaki Higashijima and their research assistants.
-As a result of these efforts, the present dataset includes factual data on virtually all political parties represented in parliaments, their vote and seat share for all V-Dem countries during the period 1900-2019 (See Lührmann et al., 2020).
+As a result of these efforts, the present dataset includes factual data on virtually all political parties represented in parliaments, their vote and seat share for all V-Dem countries during the period 1900-2019 (See Düpont et al., 2020).

 For the time period 1970-2019, we offer expert-coded assessments of party organization and identity for most parties in most countries.
-Using V-Dem methodology (Coppedge, Gerring, et al., 2020), in January 2020, 665 experts rated the policy positions and organizational capacity of political parties across elections in a given country.
-Specifically, as the general rule experts coded data for all parties that reached more than 5% of the vote share at a given election.
-We aggregated the expert-coded data using V-Dem's Bayesian Item Response Theory measurement model (Pemstein et al., 2020), unless noted otherwise.
-The result is data on 1,955 political parties across 1,560 elections in 169 countries; in total 6,330 party-election year units.
+Using V-Dem methodology (Coppedge, Gerring, et al., 2020), in January 2020 and 2021, 711 experts rated the policy positions and organizational capacity of political parties across elections in a given country.
+Specifically, as the general rule experts coded data for all parties that reached more than 5% of the vote share at a given election 2.
+We aggregated the expert-coded data using V-Dem's Bayesian Item Response Theory measurement model (Pemstein et al., 2020), unless noted otherwise.3 The result is data on 3467 political parties across 3151 elections in 178 countries; in total 11898 party-election year units.
 Typically, at least 4 coders provided their assessment per observation.
-We are planning to update countries with coding gaps in spring 2021 and will release a V2 of the dataset.

-&lt;sup>1We would like to thank Tarik Abou-Chadi, Fernando Casal Bertoa, Michael Coppedge, Sarah Engler, Herbert Kitschelt, Andrej Kokkonen, John Gerring, Kirk Hawkins, Sebastian Hellmeier, Pippa Norris, Jonathan Polk, Sérgio Praça, Robert Rohrschneider, Yi-ting Wang for their generous comments and feedback to this project.
+1We would like to thank Tarik Abou-Chadi, Fernando Casal Bertoa, Michael Coppedge, Sarah Engler, Herbert Kitschelt, Andrej Kokkonen, John Gerring, Kirk Hawkins, Sebastian Hellmeier, Pippa Norris, Jonathan Polk, Sérgio Praça, Robert Rohrschneider, Yi-ting Wang for their generous comments and feedback to this project.
 We also thank participants of the Varieties of Autocracy workshops in Gothenburg in May 2017 and Nottingham in June 2018 and of the 2019 V-Dem Annual Conference as well as of a Virtual Workshop with Party Experts in May 2019.